-Level 1 - The grievant shall discuss the grievance with the principal or worksite supervisor for the purpose of resolving the grievance.
-If satisfactory results are not obtained within five (5) days, then the identity by appropriate reference of all rules or policies alleged to be violated, the contention of the employee with respect to those provisions, and the specific relief requested.
+- Level 1 The grievant shall discuss the grievance with the principal or worksite supervisor for the purpose of resolving the grievance.
+If satisfactory results are not obtained within five (5) days, then - Level 2 The grievant may file the grievance by submitting a written "Statement of Grievance" on a form (FC-120-183) provided by the School Board with the Assistant Superintendent of Personnel and Administrative Services, and a copy to any representative of his choice.
+It shall include the name of the employee involved, the facts giving rise to the grievance, the identity by appropriate reference of all rules or policies alleged to be violated, the contention of the employee with respect to those provisions, and the specific relief requested.
 The Assistant Superintendent of Personnel and Administrative Services shall respond in writing within five (5) days.
 Copies shall be sent to any representative designated by the grievant.